f-squirrel/f-squirrel.github.io/aboutme.md

 Hello and thank you for your interest in my blog!
 My name is Dmitry and I am a professional software engineer with over {{years_of_experience }} years of experience in the industry.
-I was born and grew up in Odessa, Ukraine, where I completed both my Bachelor's and Master's in Computer Science.
+I was born and grew up in Odessa, Ukraine, where I completed both my Bachelor's and Master's in Computer Engineering.
 I have been living and working in Israel for the last {{years_in_israel}} years and am currently working for VMware as a Senior Blockchain Engineer.
-I have working experience in both global corporations, such as HP, and small-to-mid scale startups, and have been blogging with increased frequency as I pinpointed my technological interests more and more.<br>
+I have working experience in both global corporations, such as HP, and small-to-mid-scale startups.
+I have been blogging with increased frequency as I pinpointed my technological interests more and more.
 My summarized interests and the general categories for my blog posts can be found below:

 * Multithreading, multiprocessing
 * Network programming
 * Low-level development